RishiVykunta/Real-Time-SaaS-Dashboard/README.md

 This is a demonstration project.
-Feel free to fork and extend it for your own use.

----

-**Built with ❤️ for demonstrating full-stack engineering skills**